Adele turns tables on TV execs with finger gesture

 There was some good news for TV bosses -- audience ratings showed a peak viewing figure of 7.4 million, the highest in seven years.
 The average audience was 6.2 million.

-Yet some critics felt the night was more about "suits" -- corporate executives focussing on record sales and viewing figures -- than music.
+Yet some critics felt the night was more about "suits" -- corporate executives focusing on record sales and viewing figures -- than music.

 Performers included Adele with "Rolling In the Deep", Ed Sheeran with "Lego House" and Coldplay with "Charlie Brown".